Alternative Education

 • Curriculum linked learning

-• Range of qualifications available to suit individual needs including AQA Unit Awards; Kings Trust Qualifications; British Horse Society Changing Lives Through Horses Awards and British Horse Society Stage Qualifications.
+• Range of qualifications available to suit individual needs, including AQA Unit Awards, Kings ’s Trust Qualifications, British Horse Society Changing Lives Through Horses Awards, and British Horse Society Stage Qualifications.

-• Programmes are designed by a qualified teacher and are bespoke to the needs of young people
+• A qualified teacher designs programmes that are bespoke to the needs of young people

 TERMLY RATE: £1,500 per 12 week term per person.
 1 day per week.